Chiropractic Research

 The most comprehensive recent evaluation of all neck pain therapies lasting from 2000-2010.
 It concluded that “Our best evidence synthesis suggests that therapies involving manual therapy and exercise are more effective than alternative strategies for patients with neck pain”.

-According to a very large and highest quality study in 2015 involving over 6 million subjects, the risk of stroke after seeing a Chiropractor was 76% less than seeing a primary care physician (family doctor).
-Essentially, this means that neither primary care providers (PCPs nor Chiropractors) are causing stroke, they are simply not catching the signs of stroke.
-Furthermore, Candice J. Perkins, a double board certified neurovascular MD reports that from her studies, it is impossible for spinal manipulation to cause stroke calling it physiologically impossible and stating “No mechanism by which spinal manipulation induces injury into normal healthy tissues has been identified”.
+According to a very large and high quality study in 2015 involving over 6 million subjects, the risk of stroke after seeing a Chiropractor was 76% less than seeing a primary care physician (family doctor).
+Essentially, this means that neither primary care providers (PCPs nor Chiropractors) are causing stroke, they are simply not catching the signs of stroke in rare cases.
+Furthermore, Candice J. Perkins, a double board certified neurovascular MD reports that from her studies, it is physiologically impossible for spinal manipulation to cause stroke in normal patients who do not already have neurovascular abnormalities.

 Ross Hauser, MD explains loss of cervical curve and instability in neck pain